m-g-h/scrapurrr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# webscraping
+# scrapurrr

 <!-- badges: start -->
 <!-- badges: end -->

-This package offers a functional programming style framework for webscraping and useful tools and tutorials to overcome common webscraping challenges.
+This package offers a functional programming style framework for scrapurrr and useful tools and tutorials to overcome common scrapurrr challenges.

-### Solve common webscraping tasks in a `scrapefun()`
+### Solve common scrapurrr tasks in a `scrapefun()`

 ![](vignettes/scrapefun.svg)

-Write a taylor-made `scrapefun()` that solves the challenges of your specific webscraping task:
+Write a taylor-made `scrapefun()` that solves the challenges of your specific scrapurrr task:

 -   Check if you need a webdriver or not using `view_html()`
 -   Use `rvest` or implement a webdriver like like `phantomjs` or